 We have not created, and are not party to, any special-purpose or off-balance sheet entities for the purpose of raising capital, incurring debt or operating parts of our business that are not consolidated into our financial statements.
 We do not have any arrangements or relationships with entities that are not consolidated into our financial statements that are reasonably likely to materially affect our liquidity or the availability of our capital resources.
 We have entered into various agreements by which we may be obligated to indemnify the other party with respect to certain matters.
 Generally, these indemnification provisions are included in contracts arising in the normal course of business under which we customarily agree to hold the indemnified party harmless against losses arising from a breach of representations related to such matters as intellectual property rights.
 Payments by us under such indemnification clauses are generally conditioned on the other party making a claim.
 Such claims are generally subject to challenge by us and to dispute resolution procedures specified in the particular contract.
 Further, our obligations under these arrangements may be limited in terms of time and/or amount and, in some instances, we may have recourse against third parties for certain payments made by us.
-It is not possible to predict the maximum potential amount of future payments under these indemnification agreements that have been material individually or in the aggregate.
+It is not possible to predict the maximum potential amount of future payments under these indemnification agreements due to the conditional nature of our obligations and the unique facts of each particular agreement.
+Historically, we have not made any payments under these agreements that have been material individually or in the aggregate.
 As of our most recent fiscal year end we were not aware of any obligations under such indemnification agreements that would require material payments.